 In the 4th verse, the heart chakra, we get the prophecy of the new age dawning, as people felt in the 60s/70s, and many still do today.
 It isn't coming right away, but it comes to those who perservere, like The Hermit.
 To find the way, we need to listen to the music in our hearts, our inner place of trust and innocence, for music is the means of liberation (as occultist Paul Foster Case said).
-"Reason" refers to Justice, the virtue of the heart chakra; and in general, to higher truth, integration, balance in all things, justice and brother/sisterhood for all people.
-According to Plato, Reason is the highest among the 3 parts of the soul, which we travel through on our spiritual quest.
-The call is there, always waiting for us to tune in and resonate with it, together in serendipity.
+"Reason" refers to Justice, the virtue of the heart chakra; and in general, to higher truth, integration, balance, justice and brother/sisterhood for all people.
+According to Plato, Reason is the highest part of the soul.
+The call is there, always waiting for us to tune in and resonate with, together in serendipity.

 If there's a bustle in your hedgerow, don't be alarmed now,

 It's just a spring clean for the May queen.